Orie47/Bigram_Model_Java_Project/README.md

 # Bigram_Model_Java_Project
-This homework assignment involves creating a basic bigram language model in Java.
-Here's an overview of what the language model does based on the assignment instructions:
+This project involves creating a basic bigram language model in Java.
+Here's an overview of what the language model does:

 1. Build Vocabulary Index: The model processes a text file to extract a vocabulary of words, limited to 14,500 unique words.
 Words must contain at least one English letter or be whole numbers.
 The vocabulary is stored in a String[] array.